Unleash/unleash/docs/sdks/node.md

 title: Node SDK
 ---

-In this guide we explain how to use feature toggles in a Java application using Unleash-hosted.
+In this guide we explain how to use feature toggles in a Node application using Unleash-hosted.
 We will be using the open source Unleash [Node.js Client SDK](https://github.com/Unleash/unleash-client-node).

 > **Important details**
 >